Thanks for stopping by to learn a little about me and how The Nourishing Way began.

 Hey there!
 I’m Kirsty the Wellness Enthusiast and Founder of The Nourishing Way.
-I am all but finished my degree in Health Science majoring in Nutritional and Dietetic Medicine (just clinic hours to go!) at Endeavour Collage of Natural Health and a qualified Health and Nutrition Coach.
-I’m so excited you’ve taken the time to learn about The Nourishing Way and start on your own journey.
+I’m so excited you’ve taken the time to learn about my story and The Nourishing Way as well as starting on your own journey.

 I have been on my own path for quite some time now.
 It all began around 2008.
 I had moved back from a few years living in Adelaide and had just taken over 2 businesses with my business partner.
 It was a great time of learning!
 It also became very evident that I was lacking the energy and vitality to really drive my life forward.
 I remember very clearly standing in our card and gift shop at 3pm in the afternoon and thinking I really could just sleep!
 It was more than just being tired, but to the point if I’d curled up I would have crashed out.
 There was also the ice cream shop we owned where many days were spent picking at ice cream and having a coffee machine at my disposal to get me through the day.
 Basically I was chasing a sugar and caffeine high.

 I have never been overweight but I have certainly struggled to maintain my weight.
 I wasn’t an overly active teen.
 I lived until my mid to late 20’s following the low fat way eating.
 A direct result of that was super high carb.
 I actually ate the jam scrolls with the pink icing on them from Baker’s Delight, thinking it was a ‘healthier’ option for me!!
 It’s almost hard for me to believe that now.